learn-anything/learn-anything/readme.md

 `bun setup` runs `bun setup.ts init` (can see [setup.ts](setup.ts) code for what it does).
 It will create `.env` files for you so you can start coding the project fast.
 It will also `git clone` [seed repo](https://github.com/learn-anything/seed).
 Which contains various files needed to bootstrap the database with content.

+Running `bun setup:full` will clone [ai](https://github.com/learn-anything/ai), [mobile](https://github.com/learn-anything/mobile) and [buy](https://github.com/learn-anything/buy) codebases so you can work with them as one monorepo.
+Tooling for that will get better with time.

 ### Setup EdgeDB

 > **Warning**